nordnet/cordova-hot-code-push/README.md

 ```
 If installation fails - `error` parameter will have the details of what went wrong.
 Otherwise - it's `null`.

-Lets extends previous example and perform the installation as soon as update is loaded.
+Lets extend previous example and perform the installation as soon as update is loaded.

 ```js
 var app = {